sultan-nassar/PlayCenterSultanNassar/README.md

 ## Included Projects in this WPF Game Center:

 #### 1. User Management System
 This system is responsible for the creation, handling, and management of user data within the application.
-It handles registration, login, logout, and user profile management.
+It handles registration, login, logout, delete and user profile management.

 #### 2. To-Do List
-A practical To-Do List project, which allows users to add, modify and complete tasks.
+A practical To-Do List project, which allows users to add, modify, save and complete tasks.
 This tool is designed to help manage our time and tasks more effectively.

 #### 3. Currency Converter Program
 A handy tool that efficiently converts between multiple world currencies in real-time.
 Essential for users who deal with global currencies.